fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 NO CLASS!

 {% include alert.html class='danger' title='DUE: Ad analysis' text="
+- NO QUIZ!
+But...
-Be sure to submit your [Ad Analysis Assignment](newspaper-ads-guide) by midnight.
+- Be sure to submit your [Ad Analysis Assignment](newspaper-ads-guide) by midnight. - Be sure you've reviewed the rubric before and after writing.
+Usual caveats apply.
 "%}

 {% include alert.html class='warning' title='READ AHEAD' text="